Module information

 What if I don't pass all of my credits?

-If you attempt a module but fail at the re-sit, an Award Board can decide to apply compensation.
-This means that you will retain the mark and are awarded the credit for the module, and you will not need to do re-sit or a re-take.
+If you attempt a module but fail at the re-sit, an examining board can decide to apply compensation.
+This means that you will retain the mark and are awarded the credit for the module and you will not need to do re-sit or a re-take.

-An Award Board can only apply compensation to a maximum of 30 credits at level 3 and 4 combined, and 45 credits and levels 5 and 6 combined.
+An examining board can only apply compensation to a maximum of 30 credits at level 3, 30 credits at level 4, and 45 credits at levels 5 and 6 combined.
 30 credits can be compensated at level 7.
 Compensation is usually only applied at a re-sit (unless you are being considered for an award), and will be an offer to you (you can decide whether to accept or decline).

 Introduction of a threshold of credits for progression

-If you are a new student registering on a programme for the first time from September 2022, you will need to pass a minimum of 90 credits to be able to progress to the next level of your study.
+If you are a new student registering on a programme for the first time from September 2022, you will be unable to progress to the next level if you have failed more than 30 credits at the previous level.

 You may also be interested in